 You may already have the basis of wire frame drawings in the form of architect’s plans for your building or addition.
 If you’re adding or replacing brick on an existing building, take straight-on photos of the building with a camera and use them to create a plain outline of the building shape and the location of doors and windows.

-Essentially you’ll be using scale renditions of your brick to “build” a brick structure on the screen.
+Next step is to identify brick size and the mortar joint thickness you’ll be using.
+Essentially you’ll be using scale renditions of your brick to “build” a brick structure on the computer screen.
 The nice thing is that you can erase, change and try new brick arrangements until you get the look and feel just right.

 Brick manufacturers offer what they call “Coursing Charts”.
 These are tables of numbers for each recognized size of brick that includes the total height of various courses of brick plus one mortar joint.
 For instance, ten courses of modular brick with 3/8” mortar joints measures 2’ 2 1/4” high.
-This is useful information, as you’ll see.
+This is useful information, as you’ll see in more detail coming up.

 Experiment With Different Classic Brick Designs